How Close Are We To Working 3D Printed Hearts?

 ETH Zurich: 3D Printed Silicone Heart

 Researchers at the Functional Materials Laboratory within ETH Zurich developed a silicone heart last year that beats almost like a human heart.
-There have been previous attempts to create artificial hearts that work, but this is the first entirely soft artificial heart.
+There have been previous attempts to create artificial 3D printed hearts that work, but this is the first entirely soft artificial heart that pumps using pressurized air.

 3000 beats to heaven